codingmatty/typespec-tools/packages/emitter-typescript/README.md

 # @typespec-tools/emitter-typescript

-TypeSpec library for emitting Typescript types from the [TypeSpec](https://typespec.io) DSL.
+TypeSpec library for emitting Typescript types from a [TypeSpec](https://typespec.io) DSL.

 ---